-In January 2022, the Slade Gorton Policy Center at The National Bureau of Asian Research welcomed our ninth class of GLP fellows.
-This talented group of students over the course of six-months have participated in roundtables with foreign policy experts, community leaders, and individuals who are emblematic of Senator Gorton’s life and legacy.
-With this class, the Gorton Center also began a new Alumni Mentorship Program, which pulls from a network of over 100 GLP alumni who volunteered to serve as mentors for this current class of rising leaders, offering career insights and guidance, just as Senator Gorton did for the hundreds of fellows he worked with through this program.
+In January 2023, the Slade Gorton Policy Center at The National Bureau of Asian Research welcomed our tenth class of GLP fellows.
+This talented group of students will participate in roundtables with foreign policy experts, community leaders, and individuals who are emblematic of Senator Gorton’s life and legacy during their six-month fellowship period.
+With this class, the Gorton Center will continue its Alumni Mentorship Program, which pulls from a network of over 100 GLP alumni who volunteered to serve as mentors for this current class of rising leaders, offering career insights and guidance, just as Senator Gorton did for the hundreds of fellows he worked with through this program.

 The GLP Class of 2022 carefully studied Senator Gorton’s leadership philosophy and his work on democracy and China; innovation, technology, and intellectual property; and national security.
 The fellows met with Jeff Roe, Director General Daniel Chen of the Taipei Economic and Cultural Office in Seattle, Congressman Charles Boustany, Nina Collier, Lee Keller, Kent Patton, and Tony Williams, among others.
 The commencement ceremony in June included personal notes of congratulations and advice from Senator Dan Evans, Ralph Munro, and Mariana Parks.

 Gorton Leaders Program Class of 2022 at their Commencement Ceremony with Gorton Center Advisory Committee Chair Deborah Hazlegrove, Gorton Center Advisory Sarah Gorton Nortz, and NBR Project Manager Dylan Plung.